tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Tarnished Silver Crown

-When an attack targets your MD and misses, deal negative energy damage equal to three times your level to an enemy engaged with you.
+When an attack targets your MD and misses, deal necrotic damage equal to three times your level to an enemy engaged with you.

 **Quirk:** Nostalgic for glories of past ages.